jobrouter/typo3-connector/Documentation/usage.rst

 - You can edit a connection with the pencil.
 - Click on the bug icon to test a connection.
-This will also update the JobRouter version if necessary.
+This will also update the JobRouter® version if necessary.
-- The last icon is a link to the JobRouter system.
+- The last icon is a link to the JobRouter® system.

 .. _usage-delete-connection: